djipco/surface-scanmeister/README.md

 The `scanimage` command is what is used under the hood to control the scanners.
 Custom ScanMeister SANE builds belong in `dependencies/sane/`.
-The current custom package contains the custom `scanimage` binary and the patched `genesys` backend only.
+The current custom package contains the custom `scanimage` binary, the patched `genesys` backend, and the source patches used to build them.
 Stock `libsane.so`, `dll.conf`, and `genesys.conf` are not included unless they are intentionally modified later.
 This keeps the custom scanner stack separate from source code while still making it part of the project install package.
 See `dependencies/sane/README.md` for the expected layout.

-You can user is to list available devices:
+You can use it to list available devices:

 ```sh
 scanimage --list-devices